Zhenke Wu Research

 The best way to contact me is email (zhenkewu [arroba] umich [punto] edu).
 Direction to my office is here.

-I am an Associate Professor (with tenure) in the Department of Biostatistics at University of Michigan and a faculty affiliate at Michigan Institute for Data Science (MIDAS).
+I am an Associate Professor (with tenure) in the Department of Biostatistics at University of Michigan and a faculty affiliate at Michigan Institute for Data and AI in Society (MIDAS).

 Research Theme: